-‘The Walking Dead’ Season 7B Posts Near Record Breaking Ratings
+‘The Walking Dead’ Season 7B Posts Near Record-Breaking Ratings

 In the Season 7B premiere of The Walking Dead, which was Episode 9, TWD proved that the show could retain and expand its numbers once again by pulling in nearly 17 million viewers.
 By comparison, that is just below what the Season 7 premiere of The Walking Dead pulled in, which was gigantic to say the least, according to Zap2It.

-Lets just break this down for you and see how The Walking Dead has progressed in its reports over the past two weeks.
+Let’s just break this down for you and see how The Walking Dead has progressed in its reports over the past two weeks.
 First of all, Episode 9 of The Walking Dead Season 7 pulled in just over 12 million viewers on the live plus same day viewing.
 Now what you might be thinking right now is that those numbers are fairly weak for a show like The Walking Dead, but they really are not and by comparison, the only cable TV show that night that even came close to those numbers was The Talking Dead, which pulled in nearly 5 million viewers.

 So as time goes by, the measurement of an episode’s ratings is still being counted in what is called a “Live Plus 7 Days” rating.
 That measures the amount of people who tuned in Sunday, February 12 to watch The Walking Dead, but also the amount of people who recorded the episode on their DVR and watched it at later date in the week.
 That also includes the people who watched that episode of The Walking Dead on the AMC streaming website.